 Apply Lots Of Mulch

 Mulch is your best friend when it comes to any gardening season, but it’s especially important during fall gardening.
-A thick layer of mulch will help keep plants warm as the temperature dips and may extend your growing season just a little bit longer.
+A thick layer of mulch will help keep your winter vegetables warm as the temperature dips and may extend your growing season just a little bit longer.

 Consider Your Location